Tuition + Aid

 - Have a current FAFSA on file

-Once all documents are received, we will package and send an award letter via email.
+Once all documents are received, we will package and send a financial aid offer via email.